 Ergonomic seat cushions are typically made from memory foam.
 It’s initially soft and comfortable to sit on.
 It goes back to its original shape when you get off the cushion.

 Most memory foam is a petrochemical made from a polymer known as polyurethane, which is commonly found in most cushions, chairs, mattresses, and industrial insulation foams.
+I was surprised how similar cheap memory foam seat cushions were on Aliexpress from the listing on Amazon!

 Here are some thoughts on memory foam cushions: